New Tax Lawyer Committee

 The OSB Taxation Section and the New Tax Lawyer Committee (NTLC) seek to advance public service efforts in tax law and provide opportunities for students to gain practical experience through funding a public interest summer stipend.

 In addition to the stipend, the Section will arrange to provide a mentor for each stipend recipient from the Section’s membership.
 The mentor will provide guidance for the duration of the position.
-The Section will also invite the recipient(s) to participate in any events and meetings, including the 2016 Oregon Tax Institute, which occurs during the course of the stipend and the subsequent academic year.
+The Section will also invite the recipient(s) to participate in any events and meetings, including the annual Oregon Tax Institute, which occur during the course of the stipend and the subsequent academic year.

 The awardee(s) must serve in a position involving taxation or the administration of tax law with a pre-selected non-profit organization, state agency, or state court (Stipend Program Partners) in order to receive the stipend.

 - Tax and Finance Section of the Oregon Department of Justice